Arcadia-Science/arcadia-pycolor/README.md

 ---
 ## For Developers

 This section contains information for developers who are working off of this template.
-Please delete this section when you're ready to share your repository.
+Please adjust or edit this section as appropriate when you're ready to share your repo.

 ### GitHub templates
 This template uses GitHub templates to provide checklists when making new pull requests.
 These templates are stored in the [.github/](./.github/) directory.